TimeLine Theatre Company

 Chicago has an extraordinary legacy of theatre companies that started small, dreamed big, and matured into prominent institutions.
 We invite you to become a part of one of the leaders for the next generation.

-TimeLine has ambitious plans for the future and we encourage you to become a part of the company's continued growth.
+In larger theatres, interns may feel buried underneath the sheer magnitude of daily activity and the number of staff members in each department.
+TimeLine operates with a smaller core staff, but we have ambitious plans for the future and we encourage you to become a part of the company’s continued growth.
+Interns will have the opportunity to help out on multiple projects and see their work produce valued results.
 Through an internship with TimeLine you will:

 • Receive hands-on experience

-• Gain valuable insight about the day-to-day work of a small company
+• Gain valuable insight about the day-to-day work of a mid-sized company

 • Work closely with TimeLine’s artistic, marketing, development and audience services staff

-Internships are non-paid positions, however academic credit might be available.
+Internships are unpaid positions; however, academic credit might be available.
 Check with your school faculty and TimeLine for more information.

 Internship hours are flexible.
 We require a minimum commitment of 15 hours per week, but interns may work up to 25 hours per week.
-The majority of office hours occur usually 10 a.m. – 6 p.m.
-Monday through Friday, although there are often meetings as well as production and event work in the evenings and on weekends.
-We often work around intern’s class and work schedules so check with us about your availability, and we can determine if it’s a good fit.
+The majority of office hours occur usually 10 am – 6 pm Monday through Friday, although there are often meetings as well as production and event work in the evenings and on weekends.
+We do our best to work around each intern’s class and work schedules, so check with us about your availability, and we can determine if it’s a good fit.

 Schedules and Deadlines

-NOTE: Start and end dates are negotiable.
-Application deadlines are firm.
+NOTE: Start and end dates are negotiable, but application deadlines are firm.

 Summer Internship: Approximately May 1 - August 31